Pride and Prejudice and Zombies (film): Plot

-Early 19th century England is besieged by zombies; the Bennet sisters—Elizabeth, Jane, Kitty, Lydia, and Mary—have all been trained in the art of weaponry and martial arts in China at their father's behest so they can defend themselves.
+Early 19th century England is besieged by zombies; the Bennet sisters—Elizabeth, Jane, Kitty, Lydia, and Mary—have all been trained in the art of weaponry and martial arts in Qing Dynasty-era China at their father's behest so they can defend themselves.
 Mrs. Bennet only wants to see her daughters married off to wealthy suitors.
 The Bennets attend a country dance also attended by newcomers Colonel Darcy, his good friend the amiable Charles Bingley and Bingley's snobbish sister Caroline.
 There, the young and handsome Bingley falls for lovely, sweet natured Jane.
-Charles Bingley has inherited £100,000 (£ million today)—attracting Mrs. Bennet's attention as a desirable suitor for her daughter.
-When zombies attack the ball, the Bennet sisters fight them off, and Colonel Darcy, a skilled zombie killer who was trained in Japanese martial arts – with property that pays him £10,000 annually (£ today) – is attracted to Elizabeth, although his behavior is outwardly aloof.
+Charles Bingley has inherited £100,000 (£ million today) - attracting Mrs. Bennet's attention as a desirable suitor for her daughter.
+When zombies attack the ball, the Bennet sisters fight them off, and Colonel Darcy, a skilled zombie killer who was trained in Japanese martial arts - with property that pays him £10,000 annually (£ today) - becomes attracted to Elizabeth after seeing her fighting skills, although his behavior is outwardly aloof.
 During the ball, Darcy is disgusted to overhear Mrs. Bennet's mercenary delight that Jane has attracted a rich man.
 On the way to the Bingleys' some days later, Jane is attacked by a zombie and catches a fever.
 Darcy orders her confined in fear that she may have been bitten, but her illness is not zombie-related, and she recovers.

 The Bennets are visited by a cousin, the overbearing Parson Collins, who, as the only surviving male heir in the family, will inherit the Bennet home upon Mr. Bennet's death.
 Collins proposes to Elizabeth but states that she must give up her life as a warrior, something she refuses to do.
 Elizabeth meets a charming soldier named George Wickham and arranges to meet him at another ball.
 She travels with him to a church that is filled with zombies who feed on pig brains instead of human brains, keeping their behaviour relatively normal.
 Wickham believes that humans can coexist with these new "civilized" zombies.
 He informs Elizabeth that Darcy convinced the Bingleys to leave the county to keep Bingley away from Jane and then asks her to elope with him, but she refuses.
 When Darcy proposes to Elizabeth, having fallen in love with her despite his apparent coldness, she expresses outrage at his actions concerning Jane and fights him.